 To keep things simple, when I designed this blackwork rocking horse I gave him a bow shaped rocker rather than the solid wooden base ours had.
 You can choose to embellish his saddle with a gold edging or perhaps add an initial to personalize your stitched version.

-As a seven-year-old, finding a big brown and white rabbit in our garden was a wonderful surprise!
+As a seven-year-old, finding a large brown and white rabbit in our garden was a wonderful surprise!
 We tried to find out who had lost her, without success.
-So Tess stayed with us.
+So Tess stayed with us for the rest of her life.
 She tried to escape frequently but, the furthest she ever got was our neighbour's vegetable garden, which she seemed to enjoy tremendously.

 Many bunnies followed over the years, all different breeds and temperaments, each one bringing their own little something to our family.